 ½ to 4 teaspoons per day

 added to smoothies, juice, water, rice milk, yogurt or any other foods.

 Barley grass should be introduced gradually to enable the body to get used to any detoxification reaction.

 Barley in it's fully grown grain form has served as a staple food source in many different cultures.
 The use of barley for food and medicinal purposes dates back thousands of years.
-There is evidence of it being cultivated as early as 7000 BC.
 Roman gladiators ate barley for strength and stamina.
 In the West the plant first came into popular use because of the barley grain it produces, and more recently it has begun being recognized for it's superior nutrional value in grass form.

-Barley grass contains significant amounts of vitamins B1, B2, B3, B5, B6, B12, C and E. It also contains Folic Acid which is sometimes known as vitamin B9.
+Barley grass contains significant amounts of vitamins B1, B2, B3, B5, B6, B12, C and E. It also contains Folate which is sometimes known as vitamin B9.

 Barley grass may sometimes be rich in vitamin k, which interferes with the action of anticoagulants such as Coumadin (the brand name for warfarin, a drug used to treat and prevent blood clots).
 Other than an allergic reaction, there are no known adverse effects attributed to barley grass.
 Hypersensitivity reactions to barley are well documented.
 These typically are attributed to the storage protein present in the seed of the plant and not to the green, aerial parts of the plant (see Barley monograph for further details).
 It may be prudent to restrict the use of barley grass in hypersensitive people, including those with celiac disease.